eyitsKevin/SOEN341/README.md

 - Implementing notifications for all of the above features

 ## Project
 Social media has taken over the Internet in the recent years.
-This web application allows people to connect with each other, and share their thoughts.
+This web application allows people to connect with each other, and share their thoughts.It also alows people to interact and demonstrate different emotions through features like messages,tweets and likes.

 ## Team members
 - David Chen